-- h.
-Develop a strategy to collect stories of impact of this effort informed by Listos California Grant Program Subrecipients, the Applicant, and Cal OES staff.
-Applicant to work with program manager to define including, but not limited to, the mechanism and tools needed to implement this work. - i.
-Work with Listos California Grant Program Subrecipients to create a resource list of stakeholders that have been engaged, or the local government or community believes should be engaged, in disaster preparedness, response and/or recovery throughout the State of California. - To include, but not limited to, nonprofits, CBOs, faith-based communities, public entities, and other stakeholders that may be relevant to the campaign. - This resource list is to be updated regularly and provided to the Cal OES program manager in a digital format including, but not limited to, organization name, contact information and background. - The goal of this list is to ensure that there is an inventory of contacts available locally and statewide on preparedness, response, and recovery outreach and education. - This will help create cohesion for the campaign objective. - j.
-Ensure the delivery of resources and materials to campaign entities. - The Applicant project manager will need to manage all mailing/delivery needs, including shipping cost. - Consider the full demographics and areas of this campaign, to understand the mailing/delivery needs associated with ensuring all campaign entities obtain the resource and materials they need to be successful in this effort. - Resources and materials are subject to change throughout the campaign as updates are made or needed. - k.
-Facilitate communication and idea sharing between Listos California Grant Program Subrecipients via online tools and best practices. - Applicant to work with Cal OES program manager to create a structured process of generating, capturing, discussing, and improving, organizing, evaluating, and prioritizing valuable insight or alternative thinking as well as the mechanism and tools needed to implement an idea sharing network or platform.
+- Social media and digital media data points - Earned media success stories - In person events and engagement - i.
+Develop a strategy to collect stories of impact of this effort informed by Listos California Grant Program Subrecipients, the Subrecipient, and Cal OES staff.
+Subrecipient to work with program manager to define including, but not limited to, the mechanism and tools needed to implement this work. - j.
+Work with Cal OES staff and partners to create a resource list of stakeholders that have been engaged, or the local government or community believes should be engaged, in disaster preparedness, response, and/or recovery throughout the State of California. - To include, but not limited to, nonprofits, CBOs, faith-based communities, public entities, and other stakeholders that may be relevant to the campaign. - This resource list is to be updated regularly and provided to Cal OES in a digital format including, but not limited to, organization name, contact information and background. - The goal of this list is to ensure that there is an inventory of contacts available locally and statewide on preparedness, response, and recovery outreach and education. - This will help create cohesion for the campaign objective. - k.
+Ensure the delivery of resources and materials to campaign entities. - The Subrecipient will need to manage all mailing/delivery needs, including shipping cost, and possible storage fees. - Consider the full demographics and areas of this campaign, to understand the mailing/delivery needs associated with ensuring all campaign entities obtain the resource and materials they need to be successful in this effort. - Resources and materials are subject to change throughout the campaign as updates are made or needed. - I. Facilitate communication and idea sharing between Listos California partners.

+Subrecipient to work with Cal OES staff to create a structured process of generating, capturing, discussing, and improving, organizing, evaluating, and prioritizing valuable insight or alternative thinking as well as the mechanism and tools needed to implement an idea sharing network or platform.